-Mr. Lim Thian Loong will, upon re-election as a Director of the Company, be appointed as the Lead Independent Director of the Company.
-He will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the SGX-ST. Following the re-election, Mr. Lim Thian Loong will be appointed as the Chairman of ARC, and member NC.
-He will remain as the Chairman of the RC.
+Mr. Teh Kor Lak will, upon re-election as a Director of the Company, remain as the Independent Non-Executive Director of the Company, and the member of the ARC.
+He will be considered independent for the purposes of Rule 704(8) of the Listing Manual of the SGX-ST.

-The key information Mr. Tan Eng How, Mr. Tan Kok Aun and Mr. Lim Thian Loong as required pursuant to Appendix 7.4.1 of the Listing Manual of the SGX-ST can be found on the annual report for the financial year ended 31 December 2023.
+The key information Messrs.
+Tan Teck Lin, Hui Chiu Fung, Tan Hwa Lam and Teh Kor Lak as required pursuant to Appendix 7.4.1 of the Listing Manual of the SGX-ST can be found on the annual report for the financial year ended 31 December 2024.

-- (ii) Pursuant to Rule 210(5)(d)(iv) of the Listing Manual of the SGX-ST, Mr. Fang Swee Peng ("Mr. Fang") will cease to be considered independent after the conclusion of the AGM.
-As part of the Board renewal process, Mr. Fang will be retiring and will not seek for re-election as a Director of the Company at the AGM.
-Following his retirement, Mr. Fang will contemporaneously relinquish his position as the Chairman of NC and member of ARC and RC. - (iii) The Ordinary Resolution 8 proposed in item 8 above, if passed, will empower the Directors of the Company, from the date of the AGM effective until the conclusion of the next AGM of the Company, or the date by which the next AGM of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to issue Shares, make or grant Instruments convertible into Shares and to issue Shares pursuant to such Instruments, without seeking any further approval from shareholders in general meeting but within the limitation imposed by this Ordinary Resolution, for such purposes as they consider would be in the interests of the Company, up to a number not exceeding, in total, 50% of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company, of which up to 20% may be issued other than on a pro-rata basis to shareholders.
+(ii) The Ordinary Resolution 9 proposed in item 7 above, if passed, will empower the Directors of the Company, from the date of the AGM effective until the conclusion of the next AGM of the Company, or the date by which the next AGM of the Company is required by law to be held or such authority is varied or revoked by the Company in a general meeting, whichever is the earlier, to issue Shares, make or grant Instruments convertible into Shares and to issue Shares pursuant to such Instruments, without seeking any further approval from shareholders in general meeting but within the limitation imposed by this Ordinary Resolution, for such purposes as they consider would be in the interests of the Company, up to a number not exceeding, in total, 50% of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company, of which up to 20% may be issued other than on a pro-rata basis to shareholders.